glotzerlab/hoomd-rs/doc/src/hello.md

 ```shell
 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
-For more details, and instructions for a native Windows installation, see the [Rust installation documentation].
+For more details, and instructions for a native Windows installation, see the [Rust installation documentation] (make sure you install the 64-bit build).

+> [!TIP]
+> *hoomd-rs* works best with *native* builds on all platforms.
+WSL works for
+> command line applications, but is much slower and takes significantly more
+> steps to configure.
+It doesn't work at all for the interactive examples.

 ## Using *hoomd-rs* in your application